Where to install

 Redbrick does not require costly renovation of an old “fast” court in acrylic resins.
 Any “hard” surface, as long as it is flat, is an excellent base for conversion with the Redbrick system, except for minor irregularities which, if present, can be corrected at a very low cost.

-Transformation of a clay court
+Transformation of a red clay court